FranciscoKnebel/fcc-stockmarket/README.md

 #### Demo
 Demo is currently running at Heroku.
 [Click here to access it.](http://fcc-stockmarket.herokuapp.com/)

+On the routes/api file, the stockAge constant defines the amount of years of data should be shown.

 #### License
 MIT License.
 [Click here for more information.](LICENSE)